tpyo/shrinkray/README.md

 ### Local Development

 Run `docker-compose up` to start a development instance listening on port 9090.
+Jaeger is available at [localhost:16686](http://localhost:16686).

 ### Kubernetes Deployment